syncfusion/blazor-docs/src/smithchart/smith-chart/getting-started.md

+---
+title: " Getting Started with Blazor Smith Chart component | Syncfusion "

+component: "SmithChart"

+description: "Learn here about getting started with Syncfusion Blazor Smith Chart (SfSmithChart) component, its elements, and more."
+---

-# Getting Started in Blazor Smith Chart
+# Getting Started in Blazor Smith Chart (SfSmithChart)

 This section briefly explains how to include a Smith Chart component in your Blazor server-side application.
 You can refer to our [Getting Started with Syncfusion Blazor for server-side in Visual Studio 2019](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio-2019/) page for introduction and configuring common specifications.